mihirm05/Gaussian-Process/README.md

-# BIGP
+# bigp
-This repository contains code for Gaussian Processes
+this repository contains code for the Bayesian Inference and Gaussian Process project